BlueAccords/blueaccords.github.io/about.md

 <br/>
 <p>
 Hi, My name is Ryan Tran.
-I'm a web developer focused primarily on backend technologies.
+I'm a web developer focused primarily on the backend.
 </p>
 <p>
 I'm currently living in San Jose, California.
-My hobbies, aside from learning about new technologies and frameworks, is learning how to draw and becoming more proficient at art.
+My hobbies, aside from learning about new technologies and more about programming, is learning how to draw and becoming a better artist.
 </p>
 <p>
-My current side project is focused on making a web app where I can more easily collaborate with my friends and peers who are interested in art.
+My current side project is focused on making a web app where I can more easily collaborate with my friends who are interested in art.
 </p>

 <br/>